Quillbert/NaturalSelection/README.md

 # NaturalSelection
 This is a program that simulates natural selection and evolution.
 I made it while learning about the genetic algrotithm, which is a process that allows computers to continuously optimize a solution to a problem in a way inspired by evolution.
+The algorithm is commonly used in artificial intelligence to allow computers to "learn."
 You can see this program in action at http://www.quillbert.tk/food-finder.